moonthug/hapi-xray/README.md

 As of version 3.0, the plugin now works in "automatic mode" and uses this mode by default in order to establish parity with the other X-Ray helper libraries (express/restify).

-Manual mode can be enabled by setting `isAutomaticMode` to false when specifying options.
+Manual mode can be enabled by setting `automaticMode` to false when specifying options.

 ## Usage